“Circus for Climate” performance

 Where: at Rigas cirks (Merķeļa street 4, Riga)

 Tickets: free tickets (not available yet)

-After a year-long work alongside youngsters from different regions of Latvia a site-specific performance is created, based on the ideas on climate change and activism expressed by the youngsters involved.
+After a year-long work alongside youngsters from different regions of Latvia a performance is created, based on the ideas on climate change and activism expressed by the youngsters involved.
 Directed by the artists from Acting for Climate (Norway) in collaboration with contemporary circus and dance artists from Latvia, using the language of circus and other movement based art fields, to express these concerns.

 More information to follow soon.

 The project is created by “Rīgas cirks” in collaboration with “Acting for Climate”.
 It’s main goal is to explore the collective empowerment that a multidisciplinary approach to education, art and activism can provide.
 The aim is to create a space for youngsters, artists and environmental specialists to meet and to work together across different regions of Latvia around the topic of art activism for environmental sustainability.